 Visions of a throng of sugar-buzzed children are enough to give most parents pause.
 But that’s not an issue at places like The Bee’s Knees in Northville, home to parties focused on pottery-painting, mosaics, glass-fusing and more.

-Employee Roni McCrumb says they excel in large groups – the kind that would intimidate parents at a home-hosted party.
-The Bee’s Knees has thrown parties for as many as 20 5-year-olds.
+Roni McCrumb, an employee with The Bee’s Knees in 2010, said they excel in large groups – the kind that would intimidate parents at a home-hosted party.

 For girls and boys